Approach to Teaching

 Learning a foreign language is a skill that is becoming increasingly important in the global village that we live in and we are delighted to be able to offer two languages at St Edmund’s; French and Spanish.
 In lessons, pupils will develop their skills in listening, speaking, reading and writing whilst practising strategies to help them with language learning.
 Pupils are encouraged to take an interest in different cultures and other countries through a variety of projects, ICT tasks and creative activities.

-Cultural trips to France are offered in Years 7 and 8 and a trip to Spain in Years 9 and 10.
+Cultural trips to France are offered every two years and to Spain every three years.

 Language learning has been proved to help with the development of a variety of personal skills such as literacy, thinking skills and self-confidence.